tanous/website/content/event/holoUK III/index.md

   postcode: 'OX1 3PN'
   country: United Kingdom

-summary: The third edition of holoUK, supported thanks to contributions from Wadham College and FPUk; organized in collaboration with Damian Galante, Felix Haehl, and Mark Mezei.
+summary: The third edition of holoUK, supported thanks to contributions from Wadham College and FPUK; organized in collaboration with Damian Galante, Felix Haehl, and Mark Mezei.

 abstract: |-
    Invited Speakers: